 About Delta Innovation Fund (I-Fund)

-Teams must have at least two team members, though a minimum of three is preferable (single-founder companies are ineligible).
+Teams are preferred to have at least two team members, though a minimum of three is encouraged (single-founder companies are discouraged).
 It is recommended that teams have a balance of business and science-based backgrounds.
 During the cohort, each team will be eligible to receive funds for technical assistance and will be assigned an experienced mentor from the business community.

 The types of ideas and startups targeted by the I-Fund are those based on innovative business models including: